-“The law is known, people can even recite articles about it, but why does the practice continue?
-Why do families cross the border to cut their daughters in Mali?”
+“The law is known, people can even recite articles from it, but why does the practice continue?
+Why do families cross the border to cut their daughters in Mali?
 Since 2018, there have been cases of groups of girls who have been excised, several times in different parts of the country.
 The SP/CNLPE is holding a series of mobile court hearings … This means that the circumvention of the law persists!”

-Finally, Joséphine Wouago and Annemarie Middelburg pointed out another problem related to the lack of data and serious studies on the acceptance of the law by the communities.
+Finally, Joséphine Wouago and Annemarie Middelburg pointed out another problem related to the lack of data and serious studies on the acceptance of the law by the communities:

 “The SP/CNLPE and its partners have the same need today: to have very in-depth studies, with immersion in the communities to understand what works and how it works.”

-“Given that these statistics come from surveys based on declarations, it is not clear whether the decline is due solely and effectively to law enforcement or whether there is misrepresentation (of non-excision), the effect of “social desirability”, since people know that the practice is prohibited.
+“Given that these statistics come from surveys based on personal declarations, it is not clear whether the decline is due solely and effectively to law enforcement or whether there is misrepresentation (of non-excision), the effect of “social desirability”, since people know that the practice is prohibited.
 More research is therefore needed to document this slight decrease, confirm that it is effective and find out the reasons for it.”

 « The Community of Practice on Female Genital Mutilation » is part of the « Building Bridges between Africa and Europe to tackle FGM » project, supported by the « UNFPA-UNICEF Joint Programme on the Elimination of FGM ».